-We recognize that reef managers and practitioners are likely more familiar with the term sewage when considering the major impacts to coral reefs, however, we will be using the term wastewater throughout the toolkit since it accurately describes various sources of pollution impacting coral reefs.
-And because collaboration is key to addressing the threats of ocean pollution from human waste and the use of consistent terminology helps to facilitate partnership with other sectors like the sanitation sector.
+We recognize that marine managers and practitioners are likely more familiar with the term sewage when considering the major impacts to coral reefs, however, we will be using the term wastewater throughout the toolkit since it accurately describes various sources of pollution impacting coral reefs.
+Using consistent terminology helps facilitate partnerships with other sectors, like the sanitation sector.

-- Physical and biological damage to coral reefs, seagrasses, and salt marshes where it can smother habitat, lead to high levels of local acidification, and increase risk of disease. ref
+- Physical and biological damage to coral reefs, seagrasses, and salt marshes. ref

-- Loss of coastal ecosystem services, like erosion control, buffers from storms, and nurseries for juvenile fish. ref
+- Loss of coastal ecosystem services, like erosion control, storm buffering, and nursery grounds for juvenile fish. ref

-- Harmful algal blooms that can produce toxins or physical material (e.g., sargassum seaweed) that kill marine life, close beaches, and can cause human disease through direct exposure and indirectly through consumption of contaminated seafood. ref
+- Harmful algal blooms that kill marine life, close beaches, and cause human disease. ref

-- Animal and human diseases resulting from pathogens, heavy metals, and toxic chemicals that can cause acute disease, as well as long-term disruptions to biological processes. ref
+- Human and animal diseases resulting from pathogens, heavy metals, and toxic chemicals. ref

 Watch the webinar on Addressing the Threat of Ocean Sewage Pollution: